Switzerland Work Visa

 Federal SEM Approval 1–2 additional weeks

-National D Visa Issuance 8–10 weeks (up to 12 in peak periods)
+National D Visa Issuance 8–10 weeks (up to 12 weeks during peak periods)

 Total Processing Time: 4–12 weeks for work permit + additional time for D visa issuance